lucapinello/SR700_Artisan_Server/README.md

 ## 2. Install this Server with:

-Open a terminal or the Terminal app (osx) and type this command:
+Open a terminal (for example the Anaconda Prompt) or the Terminal app (osx) and type this command:

 `pip install SR700_Artisan_Server`